 From the moment Andrew Rai Berzins first shared his brilliant script with me, I knew this story needed to be seen on the big screen.
-Anyone who has spent a foggy winter night in rural Canada can attest to the dream-like surreal quality of the surroundings.
-This is the world our hero lives in and the setting of our film.

 I was completely engrossed by the tragic heroes journey, the black comedy and the incredibly unique voice that leaped off the page.
 It charmed and captured my imagination.